For most visitors it comes down to one or a combination of these three things: Beaches, People and Food.

 If you want the sophisticated services of a ‘beach club’ with a restaurant with loungers and umbrellas try Barnes, Crocus, Meads or Shoal Bay East.
 If you want to watch fishermen return with their catch and chat with the locals at an authentic beach bar try Island Harbour or Road Bay in the village of Sandy Ground.

 If you want to walk for miles along a pristine white beach try Cove, Rendezvous, Shoal Bay East or deserted Savannah Bay.
 Or if you want to grab a picnic basket and go where no one else goes :

-Visit Captain’s, Limestone, Long, Junks Hole, Mimi or West End Bay and have it all to yourself.
+Visit Captain’s, Long Bay, Junks Hole, Mimi or West End Bay and have it all to yourself.
 And if you want a Robinson Crusoe experience catch a boat to one of our pristine offshore cays Dog, Prickley Pear or Sandy Island, Scrub or Scilly.
 All our beaches are accessible and most have parking within easy walking distance.

 Food Glorious Food: